ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/config.md

 ## The Ray version
 The field `rayVersion` specifies the version of Ray used in the Ray cluster.
-The Ray version is used to fill default values for certain config fields, such as the Ray autoscaler image.
+The `rayVersion` is used to fill default values for certain config fields, such as the Ray autoscaler image.
 The Ray container images specified in the RayCluster CR should carry the same Ray version as the CR's `rayVersion`.
 If you are using a nightly or development